Fbullman/kickstarter-analysis/README.md

   The average amount of pledges is $42.41

 ## Conclusion
-Based on the above analysis, is recommended that Louise launches fer campaign in May for 33 days with a goal of 140 pledges of $42.41.
+Based on the above analysis, is recommended that Louise launches her campaign in May for 33 days with a goal of 140 pledges of $42.41.